 - Assess risk factors for RSV-associated complications among hospitalized patients.

-RSV in Monroe County began in 2017 with retrospective data collected back to 2014.
+Surveillance for RSV in Monroe County began in 2017 with retrospective data collected back to 2014.
+The surveillance period is October 1st through April 30th of each year.
+Prior to the 2018-2019 season, data were collected only on adults 18 years of age and older.
+During the 2018-2019 season, surveillance was expanded to include all ages.
 Lists of potential cases are provided by the local virology laboratories and investigated to collect data on demographics, underlying conditions, bacterial and viral testing, antiviral administration and outcomes.
-The incidence of RSV hospitalizations in Monroe County is varied and mirrors national trends with incidence highest in adults 85 years of age and older.
+The incidence of RSV hospitalizations in Monroe County is varied over seasons and mirrors national trends with incidence highest in children 0 to 4 years of age and adults 85 years of age and older (Figure 1).